 The lunch will be in a small restaurant.
 After lunch, it is time to go along some of the region’s most beautiful paths until Pinhão.
 We will visit the train station, famous for its tiles.
 We will see a wine estate and taste the favorite Port wine to finish the day.

 An excellent way to know the magnificent scenery of the Douro River.
 UNESCO World Heritage-listed landscape.

 Difficulty: Easy.
-Duration Douro Valley Tours: 1 day.
+Duration: 1 day.

 Many of the tours incorporate trains.
-Allowing you to go downstream by boat and then return by train, or vice versa.
+It allows you to go downstream by boat and then return by train, or vice versa.
 There are a wide variety of trips catered to suit individual preferences.

 Portugal Vacation Package – 7 DAYS

-One of the trendiest destinations in travel.
+Portugal is one of the trendiest destinations in travel.
 We can’t get enough of Portugal’s stunning natural vistas, jaw-dropping architectural wonders, and a seemingly endless supply of world-class food and wine!
-From the winding streets of Lisbon and the colorful character of Porto to the spectacular panoramas of Sintra and its fairy-tale palace.
+From the winding streets of Lisbon and Porto’s colorful character to the spectacular panoramas of Sintra and its fairy-tale palace.

 - Small-Group Tour groups are limited to 8 passengers.

 - Enjoy a private guided city tour of Portugal’s capital, Lisbon.